Social Research

 Course Description

-Our MSc/PgDip/PgCert Social Research is an interdisciplinary social science training programme designed to prepare you for further research in the workplace (or for MPhil/PhD study if you take the MSc).
+Our social research postgraduate course is an interdisciplinary social science training programme designed to prepare you for further research in the workplace or for MPhil/PhD study.

 Highlights